MarcBernstein/7LangsBook/README.md

 7LangsBook
 ==========

-Working through the book :"Seven Languages in Seven Weeks"
+Working through the book: "Seven Languages in Seven Weeks"